11 Jan How to Become a Senator in Nigeria

 How to Become a Senator in Nigeria

-Citizenship – The first and most important is that you must be a citizen of Nigeria in order to be a Senator.
-Linked to this is that if you have acquired the citizenship of another country, you will not be able to run for the office of Senate.
+Citizenship – The first and most important is that the individual must be a citizen of Nigeria in order to be a Senator.
+Linked to this is that if the individual has acquired the citizenship of another country, then (s)he will not be able to run for the office of Senate.

-Age – In order to be eligible for contesting an election for Senate, you must be at least 35 years of age.
+Age – In order to be eligible for contesting an election for Senate, the individual must be at least 35 years of age.

 Education – any individual who wishes to run for the office of Senator in any constituency in Nigeria must be educated up to at least School Certificate level, that means all Senators must have completed at least secondary school education.

 Political party – In order to run for office of Senator, the individual must also be a member of a registered political party and sponsored by that political party to contest in the elections.
 The Nigerian Constitution and does not allow candidates to run as ‘independents’.

 Employment – Any individual who is employed in the public service of the Federation or of any State and wants to run for Senate must resign the employment at least 30 days before the date of election;

 Mental Health – Any individual who has been adjudged to be a lunatic or otherwise declared to be of unsound mind cannot run for the office of Senator in Nigeria.

 Criminal Convictions – Also, individuals who have been sentenced to death or have been sentenced to imprisonment or a fine for an offence involving dishonesty or fraud are not eligible for election to this post.
 In addition, if within a period of less than 10 years before the date of an election to the Senate, the individual has been convicted and sentenced for an offence involving dishonesty or he has been found guilty of a contravention of the Code of Conduct, the person is also disqualified from being a Senator.